blocktech85/ImageExifModifier/README.md

-ExifTool GPS & Metadata Setter
+# ExifTool GPS & Metadata Setter

-A user-friendly PyQt6 desktop application for batch editing image metadata and GPS geotags using the powerful ExifTool command-line utility.
+**A PyQt6 application for batch editing image metadata**

-Overview
-This app provides an intuitive graphical interface to select images or entire folders, specify GPS coordinates, orientation, timestamps, copyright info, and other metadata fields.
-The program leverages ExifTool in the background to apply the changes efficiently and reliably across multiple files.

-Key features:
+_Useful for photographers and digital asset managers._

+## Features

-Select individual images or folders (with optional recursive folder scanning)
+- Select images or folders (with recursive option)

-Set GPS latitude, longitude, and altitude metadata
+- Edit GPS data, timestamps, and other metadata

-Edit EXIF orientation codes, date/time original and modified fields

-Add copyright, artist, keywords, titles, and subjects

-Preview selected images at twice normal icon size
+- Preview images in large icons (twice normal size)

-Real-time console logging of ExifTool command and output

-Progress bar updates during batch processing

-Styled "Apply Metadata" button with larger font and neon green highlight
+- Styled "Apply Metadata" button (larger, bold, neon green)
+- Console output with real-time logs and progress bar

-Tooltips on key sections for user guidance
+- Tooltips on sections for clarity

-Installation & Requirements
-Python 3.8 or above

-PyQt6
+## How to run

-ExifTool executable (exiftool.exe) must be downloaded and placed in the specified folder:
+1. Download and set the ExifTool executable in the specified folder.

-Download from ExifTool official site.
-ExifTool by Phil Harvey is the recognized and widely trusted metadata editing toolkit used in this app.

-Recommended to install PyQt6 via pip:

-bash
-pip install pyqt6
-Usage
+2. Install dependencies: `pip install pyqt6`
-Run the Python script:
+3. Run the script: `python exiftool_gps_app.py`

-bash
-python exiftool_gps_app.py
-Use Select Images or Folder button to load image files.

-Enter GPS data, orientation, date/time, and other metadata fields as needed.

-Click the Apply Metadata button to process files.

-Monitor the logging area for detailed ExifTool output.

-Optionally save the log to a file.

-Credits
+## Credits

-ExifTool - Metadata editing backend by Phil Harvey.
-Learn more and download at https://exiftool.org/
+- **ExifTool** by Phil Harvey - https://exiftool.org/

-GUI and application logic developed with PyQt6.
+- UI developed with PyQt6

+## License

+MIT License — See LICENSE file.